Code-Institute-Submissions/Munchkin-Megan/README.md

 My mentor also advised to check for 'white space' in my gallery at the responsive breakpoints.
 I have spent some considerable time trying to remove as much of the 'white space' as possible.
-While some still remains, it is now far less than when I initially built my gallery space.
+While some still remains, it is not enought to disrupt the user experience.

 I was advised to extend the contact form width for mobile devices.
 In doing this, the form also extended at larger breakpoints.
-In using media queries to set each individual breakpoint, I found that the media query was not working correctly for my form, but other media queries were still responding.
+In using media queries to set each individual breakpoint, I found that the media query was not working correctly for my form.
-Due to time restraints, I took the decision to set the form width to 70% across all breakpoints.
+My mentor was happy with my decision to leave the width of the contact form to 85% at all breakpoints.

-I have contacted both student support and my mentor, but at the time of submission have had no response.
+There was an issue with the indentation of my code that my mentor wanted to see corrected.
-I will implement the media query correctly when I have spoken to the support team.
+I re-arranged the code and my mentor noted it was still untidy.
+We discovered that the appearance of the code differed from the Gitpod IDE to the static version on my Github repository.
+After seeking advise on slack, there was no solution to why my code appeared different in the respective viewers.
+It was decided thatas long as the code was good in the IDE, a note should be placed within the README.md file to acknowledge the poor appearance on Github.

 #### **Navigation**
 - Links to other .html files respond as expected with minimal loading on transfer.